**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 In a related vein, the stress relief tips presented are a way for you to take charge of your health and well-being.

 I was a practicing licensed massage therapist from 1997 to 2009.
 The initial version of this site (bellevuemassagetherapy.com) started in 2003 as a way to market my business.
-Now I offer massage, self care, and aromatherapy information to help you live a more relaxed, balanced, and pain-free life.
+Now I offer this information on how to use essential oils, massage, and self care to help you live a more relaxed, balanced, and pain-free life.
+I also offer tips for building a successful massage therapy business.

 The information on this site is for educational purposes.
 Always consult a professional healthcare practitioner as appropriate.